Leatherface (2017 film): Plot

-In 1955, couple Betty Hartman and Ted Hardesty are driving down a country road when they come across the seemingly wounded child Jedidiah Sawyer.
-In an attempt to help him, Betty follows him to a dilapidated barn, where she is promptly killed by his murderous and sadistic family.
+In 1955, a couple, Betty Hartman and Ted Hardesty, are driving down a country road when they come across the seemingly wounded child Jedidiah Sawyer.
+In an attempt to help him, Betty follows him to a dilapidated barn, where his murderous and sadistic family promptly kills her.
 Her father, Sheriff Hartman, is called to the crime scene, where he is shocked to find his daughter deceased.
 Despite the efforts of matriarch Verna Sawyer, Hartman responds by taking Jedidiah into custody as retribution against the Sawyers, sending him to a mental institution known as the Gorman House Youth Reformery.

-Ten years later at the Gorman House, where inmates are renamed to avoid their dangerous families, nurse Elizabeth White forms a bond with a boy named Jackson.
-Verna later shows up to the institution with an injunction to allow family visitation, only to be rejected by the director of the facility, Doctor Lang.
+10 years later, at the Gorman House, where inmates are renamed to avoid their dangerous families, nurse Elizabeth White forms a bond with a boy named Jackson.
+Verna later shows up at the institution with an injunction to allow family visitation, only to be rejected by the director of the facility, Doctor Lang.
 On the way out, she violates security, causing an escape riot in which many of the nurses and patients are killed.
-Elizabeth is saved by Jackson, who gets her outside with fellow inmate Bud, where they are taken hostage by crazed escapees Ike and Clarice.
+Elizabeth is saved by Jackson, who gets her outside with fellow inmate Bud, where crazed escapees Ike and Clarice take them hostage.

 The group arrives at a rest-stop diner after ditching their Gorman House uniforms.
-In an altercation with waitress Tammy, Ike and Clarice begin a murder spree within the diner which forces them to flee.
-Hartman arrives on the scene and pieces together that one of the escaped inmates is in fact Jedidiah Sawyer.
+In an altercation with waitress Tammy, Ike and Clarice begin a murder spree within the diner, which forces them to flee.
+Hartman arrives on the scene and pieces together that one of the escaped inmates is Jedidiah Sawyer.
 That night, the escapees take refuge in an abandoned mobile home.
-Believing that everyone is asleep, Elizabeth tries to escape but Ike stops her from doing so.
+Believing that everyone is asleep, Elizabeth tries to escape, but Ike stops her from doing so.
 He then becomes engaged in a fight with Jackson and insults Bud, leading to his demise.
 The next morning, Clarice notices Ike is missing and heads off to find him.
 She searches the woods and is consequently apprehended by a patrolling Hartman.
 Upon disparaging both him and his dead daughter, he impulsively kills her as the others watch from a distance.
-Horrified, Elizabeth flees with Jackson in tow.
+Horrified, Elizabeth flees with Jackson and Bud in tow.
 As a police car passes, she screams for help, causing the deputy to notice them.